-- 6.5.2 Identify and protect key strategic mineral, energy and extractive resources and haul routes from incompatible development. - > 6.5.3 Identify and support new sectors that have the potential for future growth associated with the resource sector such as mine rehabilitation and carbon dioxide emissions capture. - > 6.5.4 Support and develop growth of specialised technology and research-based sectors (tertiary industries) which value-add to the resource sector. - > 6.5.5 Minimise adverse impacts of resource development on valuable environmental and other economic resources, and ensure appropriate rehabilitation of affected landscapes. - > 6.5.6 Ensure sufficient supply of minerals, gas and extractive resources are available for future use, and their extraction, processing, transport and downstream value-adding contribute to the local economy.
+- > 6.5.2 Identify and protect key strategic mineral, energy and extractive resources and haul routes from incompatible development. - > 6.5.5 Minimise adverse impacts of resource development on valuable environmental and other economic resources, and ensure appropriate rehabilitation of affected landscapes. - > 6.5.6 Ensure sufficient supply of minerals, gas and extractive resources are available for future use, and their extraction, processing, transport and downstream value-adding contribute to the local economy.

+The proposed development is directly associated with the construction of a new rail corridor that is directly associated with a proposed extractive resource operation.
 The proposed development is essential to the operation of the extractive industry and the efficient supply of minerals.

 The proposal is part of a larger project that will add value to the local economy through an increase in income and residents.

-In view of the above assessment, the proposed development will not compromise the intent of the Mackay, Isaac and Whitsunday Regional Plan.
+In view of the above assessment, the proposed development is consistent with the intent of the Mackay, Isaac and Whitsunday Regional Plan.
 Therefore, the proposed development is viewed as being consistent with the main planning principles contained within this particular document.